-English classes are designed for students who wish to become sophisticated readers, attentive to the way imaginative works are made and how those works interact with the lives of human beings.
-These courses introduce students to influential and beautiful literary works written in English from around the world.
-Students read literature from various canons and the Department strives to include works from voices that have been silenced throughout history as well as those that have been central to literary scholarship for centuries.
+Earlham’s English majors grow as sophisticated readers, writers, and learners; attentive to how imaginative works are made, and how those works influence our lives today.
+Students read literature from various canons, hearing voices that have been silenced throughout history, as well as those that have influenced literary scholarship for centuries.